 In general the asphalt layers are paved on a bound or unbound road base layer.
 Starting at the road surface, the first layer is called the surface course.
 The second layer is mostly called the binder course.
 The lower layers are the base courses.

-The surface course constitutes the top layer of the pavement and should be able to withstand high traffic- and environmentally-induced stresses without exhibiting unsatisfactory cracking and rutting, in order to provide an even profile for the comfort of the user and at the same time possess a texture ensuring adequate skid resistance.
+The surface course constitutes the top layer of the pavement and should be able to withstand high traffic- and environmentally-induced stresses without exhibiting unsatisfactory cracking and rutting.
+Its main mission is to provide an even profile for the comfort of the user, while providing enough texture to ensure minimum and safe skid resistance.
 Depending on local conditions, functional characteristics such as skid resistance, noise reduction and durability are often required for wearing courses.
 In some cases, rapid drainage of surface water is desired while in other cases, the wearing course should be impermeable in order to keep water out of the pavement structure.
 A wide range of surface layer products can be used depending on specific requirements.
 Surface layers types are:

 - Asphalt Concrete (AC)